shjang7/rest-tester/README.md

 # Rest Test project

-This is a collaborative project to test our understanding of the [Router](https://en.wikipedia.org/wiki/Router_(computing)).
+This is a collaborative project to test our understanding of the [Routes](https://www.tutorialspoint.com/ruby-on-rails/rails-routes)).
+Simply, routes enables users to access different paths in rails application.

 The project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").

 ## Technologies

-- Ruby
+- Ruby 2.6.1
-- Rails
+- Rails 5.2.3

 ## Dependencies